-Hawley retainers cost £70 – £150 for one, so up to £300 for a set, which is more than you'll usually pay for clear retainers.
-However, since Hawleys last much longer (in theory), they can work out to be the cheaper option in the long term.
+Hawley retainers cost £70 – £150 for one, so up to £300 for a set — more than you'll usually pay for clear retainers.
+Hawleys should last much longer, so they can work out cheaper in the long run.

 It may be possible to repair a Hawley retainer if the plastic cracks or a wire comes loose.
 Take it to your orthodontist and they will let you know whether it can be saved.

 Can you buy a Hawley retainer online in the UK?

 Some places do sell Hawley retainers online, although there is not currently a reliable outlet to purchase Hawley retainers online in the UK.
 You can, however, buy a clear (Essix) retainer online.
 These are less complicated in design since they don't have any wire parts, they just completely cover your teeth.